How many weeks does pregnancy last?

 Some infections can cross the placental barrier and affect the fetus.
 Infection of the fetus leads to developmental disabilities, postnatal health problems and premature birth.

-Such ailments include sexually transmitted infections, as well as inflammatory processes in the genitourinary system, kidneys or lungs.
-Women diagnosed with chlamydia, herpes, gonorrhea, trichomoniasis are at risk.
+Such ailments include transmitted infections, as well as inflammatory processes in the genitourinary system, kidneys or lungs.
+Women diagnosed with chlamydia, herpes, gonorrhea, and trichomoniasis is at risk.

 If the cervix ripens faster, it opens earlier, so it cannot hold the fetus.
 This shortens the duration of the pregnancy.